pretix/pretix/doc/api/resources/orders.rst

                                                                  * ``p`` – paid
                                                                  * ``e`` – expired
                                                                  * ``c`` – canceled
+testmode                              boolean                    If ``True``, this order was created when the event was in
-secret                                string                     The secret contained in the link sent to the customer email                                 string                     The customer email address locale                                string                     The locale used for communication with this customer
+                                                                 test mode.
+Only orders in test mode can be deleted. secret                                string                     The secret contained in the link sent to the customer email                                 string                     The customer email address locale                                string                     The locale used for communication with this customer